 Washington University health care providers respect the confidentiality of our patient’s health information by observing the highest standards of ethics and integrity.

 Our Notice of Privacy Practices describes your rights under HIPAA and how Washington University may use and disclose your protected health information.
-If you have not reviewed our Notice of Privacy Practices, please download a copy to read.
+If you have not reviewed our Notice of Privacy Practices.

 The Washington University HIPAA Privacy Office works with all members of our workforce including faculty, staff, and students to help them understand their responsibilities to protect the confidentiality of our patient’s health information.
 We do this through policy and procedure, training, and auditing and monitoring.
 In addition, the Washington University HIPAA Privacy Office responds to and investigates concerns related to compliance with the HIPAA regulations.